 Colonel Mark Sterling (32), a stubborn, unquestioning soldier, and one of the Army’s best pilots, is chosen for the mission, but he and his crew are shot down and crash land in the lagoon of a Japanese held island, killing all but himself and his impulsive, big-hearted copilot, Harry (42).

-They’re captured and thrown into a prison camp run by Lieutenant Shiro, a disgraced Japanese officer who was banished to the island for failing to carry out a suicide mission.
+They’re captured and thrown into a prison camp run by Lieutenant Shiro, a disgraced Japanese officer banished to the island for failing to carry out a suicide mission.
 Shiro desperately wants to get back into the war and win glory so he can restore honor to his family name.

 Mark and Harry have orders to manually detonate the bomb to prevent its capture, but now they’re surrounded by Allied POWs.
 Harry tries to convince Mark they should all try to escape, but Mark refuses to leave.
 He recklessly risks his life, and others, to try and protect the bomb.